Perfecting Westminster

 panache'.
 I simply had the key knowledge to do it.
 The

-Westminster clock project is much the
+Great Clock project is much the

 same.
 The Physics is unassailable.